fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 ### Firmware Download

 Once the manifest is downloaded and validated, the device proceeds to download the firmware image from the location identified in the firmware manifest.
 There might be situations where a firmware image is split into multiple files to imply a functional division of the components.
-This type of firmware can be used because devices that are very low in memory and thus loading the complete image might not be possible.
+This type of firmware can be used by devices that are memory constrained and thus loading the complete image might not be possible.
 The manifest file may contain the information to indicate the same.

 Above example shows use of HTTP as the communication protocol to talk to the firmware server.
 If the end-point is capable of doing COAP or other